 - Develop research skills in designing and conducting a research study, which involves formulation of research question(s), data collection, data analysis, and oral and written presentation of findings.

 - Engage in ethical professional conduct, consistent with the National Society of Genetic Counselors (NSGC) Code of Ethics, with respect to themselves, peers, faculty, patients, and society.

 The MSGC program at the University of Rochester School of Medicine and Dentistry is accredited by the Accreditation Council for Genetic Counseling (ACGC).
-Thereby, graduates of the program will be eligible for national certification by the American Board of Genetic Counseling (ABGC).

 For information related to the Genetic Counseling Master's Degree program, please contact: